transferwise/pipelinewise-target-s3-csv/README.md

 ### Configuration settings

-Running the the target connector requires a `config.json` file.
+Running the target connector requires a `config.json` file.
 An example with the minimal settings:

    ```json
    {